-- Spills — Even though your rug lives outside, it’s best to clean up spills when they happen.
+Even though your rug lives outside, it’s best to clean up spills when they happen.
 Allowing them to sit too long can lead to permanent stains.
-Luckily, many outdoor rugs are washable—throw them in a washing machine or rinse them off with a hose and you’re all set.
+Luckily, many outdoor rugs are easily washable—rinse them off with a hose and you’re all set.

-- Winter Storage — Despite the durability of outdoor rugs, when winter returns with below-freezing temperatures, it’s best to roll up your rug and store it safely inside until springtime.
+Despite the durability of outdoor rugs, a common question is can you leave outdoor rugs outside during winter?
+When winter returns with below-freezing temperatures, it’s best to roll up your rug and store it safely inside until springtime.

 Outdoor Rugs for Inside